-- (1) WCSS must be set back a distance equal to at least 75 percent of the height of the WCSS from any adjoining lot line. - (2) Guys and accessory buildings must satisfy the minimum zoning district setback requirements.
+1. WCSS must be set back a distance equal to at least 75 percent of the height of the WCSS from any adjoining lot line.

-g.
+2. Guys and accessory buildings must satisfy the minimum zoning district setback requirements. - g.
 Separation from off-site uses.
 The following separation requirements shall apply to all WCSS for which a special land use permit is required; provided, however, that the city council may reduce the standard separation requirements if the goals of this ordinance would be better served thereby.

-- (1) WCSS separation shall be measured from the base of the WCSS to the lot line of the off-site uses as specified in Table 1, except as otherwise provided in Table 1. - (2) Separation requirements for WCSS shall comply with the minimum standards established in Table 8.4.9.g.
+1. WCSS separation shall be measured from the base of the WCSS to the lot line of the off-site uses as specified in Table 1, except as otherwise provided in Table 1.
+2. Separation requirements for WCSS shall comply with the minimum standards established in Table 8.4.9.g.

-Table 8.4.9.g WCSS Separation Requirements from Off-Site Uses
+Table 8.4.9.g: WCSS Separation Requirements from Off-Site Uses

-Off-Site Uses Separation Distance Single-family or duplex residential units 1 200 feet or 300% height of WCSS whichever is greater Vacant single-family or duplex residentially zoned land which is either platted or has preliminary subdivision plan approval which is not expired 200 feet or 300% height of WCSS 2 whichever is greater Vacant unplattd residentially zoned lands 3 200 feet or 300% height of WCSS whichever is greater Existing multifamily residential units greater than duplex units 200 feet or 300% height of WCSS whichever is greater

-Nonresidentially zoned lands or nonresidential uses None; only setbacks apply as required by the zoning ordinance --- ---
+Off-Site Uses Separation Distance Single-family or duplex residential units 1 200 feet or 300% height of WCSS whichever is greater Vacant single-family or duplex residentially zoned land which is either platted or has preliminary subdivision plan approval which is not expired 200 feet or 300% height of WCSS 2 whichever is greater Vacant unplatte residentially zoned lands 3 200 feet or 300% height of WCSS whichever is greater Existing multifamily residential units greater than duplex units 200 feet or 300% height of WCSS whichever is greater Nonresidentially zoned lands or nonresidential uses None; only setbacks apply as required by the zoning ordinance h.

-1Includes modular, manufactured, and mobile homes used for living purposes.

-2Separation measured from base of WCSS to closest building setback line.

-3Includes any unplatted residential use properties without a valid preliminary subdivision plan or valid development plan approval and any multifamily residentially zoned land greater than duplex.

-- h.
 Separation distances between WCSS.
-The following separation requirements shall apply to all WCSS for which a special land use permit is required; provided, however, that the city council may reduce the standard separation requirements if the goals of this ordinance would be better served thereby. - (1) Separation distances between WCSS shall be applicable for and measured between the proposed WCSS and preexisting WCSS.
+The following separation requirements shall apply to all WCSS for which a special land use permit is required; provided, however, that the city council may reduce the standard separation requirements if the goals of this ordinance would be better served thereby.

+1. Includes modular, manufactured, and mobile homes used for living purposes.
+2. Separation measured from base of WCSS to closest building setback line.
+3. Includes any unplatte residential use properties without a valid preliminary subdivision plan or valid development plan approval and any multifamily residentially zoned land greater than duplex.

+1. Separation distances between WCSS shall be applicable for and measured between the proposed WCSS and preexisting WCSS.
 The separation distances shall be measured by drawing or following a straight line between the base of the existing WCSS and the proposed base, pursuant to a site plan, of the proposed WCSS.
 The separation distances (listed in linear feet) shall be as shown in Table 8.4.9.h.

-Table 8.4.9.h Separation Distance Requirements Between WCSS
+Table 8.4.9.h: Separation Distance Requirements Between WCSS